 But the gain in exports was more modest in volume terms at 2.6 percent, suggesting the value of exports was inflated by the yen's declines during the month.

 Total imports were up 16.3 percent in July from a year earlier, roughly in line with a median market forecast for a 17.0 percent gain.
 It followed a 15.5 percent rise in June.

-Shipments to Asia were up 14.8 percent in July from a year earlier, while those to China rose 17.6 percent to mark a ninth straight rising month.
+Shipments to China rose 17.6 percent, marking a ninth straight rising month.

 Japan's economy expanded at the fastest pace in more than two years in the second quarter as consumer and company spending picked up, highlighting a long-awaited bounce in domestic demand.

 Negative external demand, or exports minus imports, shaved off some growth in the quarter as shipments of information-technology goods to Asia slowed, though many analysts expect exports to remain firm in coming quarters.

 ($1 = 110.0400 yen) (Reporting by Leika Kihara; Editing by Eric Meijer)